U.S. Arthritis Statistics

 - Spondyloarthritis--0.9 percent to 1.4 percent of population

 There is no cure for arthritis.
 At best, health practitioners can only medicate the symptoms of arthritis and try to slow its progression.

 In the light of current arthritis statistics and projections, one can clearly see the potential consequences of a lifetime of dependency on drugs for symptom relief.

-Almost all forms of arthritis are treated initially with acetaminophen (Tylenol) or one of several available non-steroidal anti-inflammatory drugs (NSAIDs).
+Almost all forms of arthritis are treated initially with acetaminophen (Tylenol) or one of several available non-steroidal anti-inflammatory drugs (NSAIDs), all available without prescription.
 If these do not sufficiently relieve the symptoms, especially pain, stronger prescription drugs is often the physician's logical next recommended step.

 Arthritis statistics reveal that increasing numbers of patients who have chronic conditions choose natural arthritis pain management when conventional drug therapies are of concern or have not provided acceptable results.